kolasniwash/kolasniwash.github.io/_posts/2019-10-01-Creating-datasets-from-bigdata-with-google-big-query.md

 date: 2019-10-01T11:39:30-04:00
 ---

-Summary
-This post is a summary of what I've learned from the Launching into Machine Learning course by Google Cloud on Coursera.
-It's part of the Machine Learning with TensorFlow on Google Cloud Platform Specialization.
-Code examples are taken from the [training-data-analyist](https://github.com/nicholasjhana/training-data-analyst) repo maintained by google cloud.

-#Intro
-When starting into machine learning one of the first things I learned was how to split my data into training and test sets.
+When starting out in machine learning one of the first things we learn is how to split data into training and test sets.
 And how important it is this is done in a repeatable way.
-At first this seemed strightforward.
-I could use functions like train_test_split from sklearn and like magic I have train and test datasets.
+At first this seems strightforward.
+You use functions like train_test_split from sklearn and like magic have train and test datasets.

-Moving further in my machine learning journy I learned it wasn't always that simple.
-I realized many of the datasets I was working with were small, usually on the order of 50k samples.
-What If the dataset was much larger?
+Moving further in my machine learning journy we realize it isn't always that simple.
+Typical datasets in examples are in the 50k rows range.
+But what If the dataset was much larger?
 Like 10x or 100x larger?
-How would I work with my data when it won't fit into my computers memory.

-From previous work with SQL I knew there were reasonable solutions to extract subsets of my data from a larger source.
-I wanted a clean and structured way to do this.
+Datasets can get so huge that you aren't able to hold them in the memory of your computer.

+If you've worked with SQL you might know how we often only work with a subset of the whole dataset.
+By selecting only the rows and columns we need from a larger source.
+This post describes a clean and structured way to do this for a very large dataset.
+The concepts presented here are from the Launching into Machine Learning course by Google Cloud on Coursera.
+Part of the Machine Learning with TensorFlow on Google Cloud Platform Specialization.

 # Classic way to set up training and test datasets
 Using train_test_split is the ubiqutous method machine learning practitioners use to segment a dataset.
 For datasets sized less than about 100k rows most computers can hold the whole dataset in their memory and run something like the following.